 Sleep studies are done on an outpatient basis, so you will not be admitted to the hospital.
 A sleep study is a medical test performed while you sleep at night in a very comfortable private room.
 This test is used to evaluate and diagnose a sleep disorder.
 Sleep studies are safe and noninvasive procedures that provide valuable information to your physician.

-Because we want to provide you with an accurate diagnosis and begin receiving treatment as quickly as possible, service features of the ACMC Sleep Disorders Center include:
+Because we want to provide you with an accurate diagnosis and allow you to begin receiving treatment as quickly as possible, service features of the ACMC Sleep Disorders Center include:

-- Studies scored within two (2) business days of the test being performed
+- Studies scored within two business days of the test being performed.

-- Interpretation to referring physician within seven (7) working days of receipt of scored study
+- Interpretation to referring physician within seven working days of receipt of scored study.

 There are several treatments for sleep disorders, depending on whether your condition is moderate or severe.
 Treatment options include diet and losing weight, sleeping in an elevated position, wearing a mask that forces air into your lungs, or surgery.
 The medical director of the ACMC Sleep Disorders Center and your physician will discuss these options with you and recommend the treatment that will best meet your health needs.